Turkish lira weakens sharply, surrendering some post-rate hike gains

-ISTANBUL (Reuters) - Turkey’s lira weakened more than 2 percent on Thursday, giving up some of the hefty gains it made after the central bank raised interest rates by 300 basis points on Wednesday in an emergency move to prop up the tumbling currency.
+ISTANBUL (Reuters) - Turkey’s lira weakened more than 3 percent on Thursday, giving up a large chunk of the gains it made after the central bank raised interest rates by 300 points a day earlier, as investors bet another hike would be needed to tame the sell-off.

-After the initial bounce following the bank’s move — the currency swung from a 5 percent loss to a more than 2 percent gain — investors now appear to be concerned whether the rate increase was enough to put the currency on a steady footing.

-“It might prove insufficient to stabilize the currency, as concerns about monetary policy-making in the post-election period will remain ... given the President’s vow to tighten his grip on economy policy,” said Gokce Celik, chief economist at QNB Finansbank, in a note to clients.
+“It might prove insufficient to stabilise the currency, as concerns about monetary policy-making in the post-election period will remain ... given the president’s vow to tighten his grip on economy policy,” said Gokce Celik, chief economist at QNB Finansbank, in a note to clients.

-The yield on Turkish 10-year government bonds TR10YT=RR fell to its lowest since May 15.
+The yield on Turkish 10-year government bonds fell to its lowest since May 15.
 Dollar bonds rose, and the cost of insuring Turkish debt against default fell to a one-week low.
+(Graphic - Turkish central bank hikes rates to prop up lira reut.rs/2GM8F2q)

 Some analysts pointed out that the bank, in Wednesday’s statement, dropped its usual wording that “further monetary policy tightening will be delivered, if needed”.
 That sowed some concern that it may not increase rates at its next scheduled policy meeting, on June 7.